 Q: How many copies of my application should I mail?

-A: We ask that you mail four copies of all materials.
+A: If you chose to mail your application, we ask that you mail four copies of all materials.
 If your two professional references decide to send letters of recommendation, please ask them to include four copies.
 It is easiest for us if you include all materials in one mailing.
-If you submit via email, you need only submit one copy of the application.
+If you submit electronically via this website or email, you need only submit one copy of the application.

 Q: I thought the NEH required letters of recommendation.
 Did the policy change?